Use these tips for what to buy when your finances are tight, so you can stretch a $20 grocery budget for the week.

 Don’t be afraid to ask for help from a food bank.
 There were many times I would go ‘shopping’ at the food bank before going to the store so I could buy less at the store with what I got in my food box.
 If you have no way to get to a food bank and that is what is stopping you, consider asking if they deliver.
 Many small food banks do.

 Supplement some meals with soup kitchens.
-Many people don't realize soup kitchen are not just for the homeless.
-Anyone can go eat at them and often, it's some great homemade eats.
-I have had some wonderful talks with some excellent folks at places like this when I have gone.
+Many people don’t realize that soup kitchens are not just for the homeless.
+Anyone can go eat at them and often, it’s some great homemade eats.
 If you get lunch taken care of there, you only have to worry about dinner.

 Prepare Homemade Foods- Making bread is much cheaper than buying it (as is a lot of meals).
 Make what you can at home rather than buying convenience foods.
 You will stretch your dollar a lot further.